 Started in 2010 by a couple of pals named Austin Evans and Richard Patrick Jr., Cathead claims to be the first-ever legal still in the state of Mississippi.
 The name is a reference to Delta Blues musician James “Son Ford” Thomas, who was known to make cat heads out of clay, often in the image of other blues artists as a sign of respect.
-Evans and Patrick often connect their vodka brand to the music of their home state: emblazoned prominently on the bottle’s front label is a directive to “support live music.”
+Evans and Patrick often connect their vodka brand to the music of their home state; emblazoned prominently on the bottle’s front label is a directive to “support live music.”

-Tito’s Handmade Vodka
+Tito’s Handmade Vodka in Austin, Texas

 After careers in both oil-drilling and the mortgage business, Tito Beveridge decided to turn his hobby of making flavored vodkas for friends into his main pursuit.
 He ran up $88,000 in credit card debt to seed the company and shipped his first case of Tito’s Handmade Vodka in 1997.
 Beveridge boasts that it is the oldest legal still in Texas, and the company continues to make its products in small batches (in pot stills), despite wide success.

 Tito’s citrus aromas are grapefruit-oriented and zesty, but the nose is more dominated by dry herbal tones like verbena and dusty ground pepper.
 As with Cathead, the heavy presence of corn in its mash leads to an oily viscosity, but the finish here is medium-dry with a slimmer body.
-It makes a perfect Salty Dog.

-Thirteenth Colony Distilleries Southern Vodka
+Thirteenth Colony Distilleries Southern Vodka in Americus, Georgia

 One of Georgia’s first legal stills, Thirteenth Colony Distilleries was started in 2009 by a small group of friends who had only planned to make jars of moonshine to give as Christmas gifts.
 Beyond their grain-based vodka, Thirteenth Colony also sells a range of aged whiskeys.

 The driest of the four vodkas tasted here, Thirteenth Colony’s nose shows hay and cut-grass notes, which bump into lemon juice, salt and a quinine character on the palate.
 It finishes clean, with a firm ethanol burn and broad structure.
-Use it in a refreshing Caipiroska.

-Old Fourth Distillery Vodka
+Old Fourth Distillery Vodka in Atlanta, Georgia

 Moore went on to mention that the risk and expense of navigating a vague legal code probably explains why so few craft distilleries have taken root over the years.
-For Old Fourth, the process became very stressful, since they had to build the entire facility and have it inspected before the city’s final approval would come down.
+For the team at Old Fourth, the process became very stressful, since they had to build the entire facility and have it inspected before the city’s final approval would come down.
 The distillery’s tasting room now displays artifacts Moore collected of an Atlanta distilling culture that thrived pre-1906, but any historical trace of which was all but eradicated in the temperate decades that followed.